 Single Table Classifier¶

-This first tutorial trains a classifier on a single table dataset.
+On this tutorial we'll a classifier on a single table dataset.

 import pandas as pd